lukasbicus/second-brain/How to work with knowledge.md

 Some factors of flow can be planed, especially internal triggers

 ## Improving knowledge work
 Software development is also kind of knowledge work.
-Knowledge is from it's nature blurry, unorginezed.
+Knowledge is from its nature blurry, unorganized.
 We can improve managing it by doing it:
 - **Stateful**
 - **Encapsulated**
 - **Reusable**